idaholab/mastodon/doc/content/help/faq.md

 - Repeat the MASTODON installation process explained in [Getting Started/MacOS (Mojave)](https://mooseframework.inl.gov/mastodon/getting_started/macos_mojave.html) or similar.
 That is, modify your bash profile, install MASTODON, update and rebuild libmesh, and compile and test MASTODON.
 Note that you have to setup you [github](https://github.com) on the hpc.

 - Now you can run an example using a special file with a `.sh` extension.
 For example, if you want to run [Example 03](https://mooseframework.inl.gov/mastodon/examples/example3.html) on hpc, create a file named `Example03_hpc.sh`.
+The filename can be anything but it should end with a `.sh` extension.
 This file should contain the following lines.

 ```
 #!/bin/bash